open5e/open5e/source/monsters/tome-of-beasts/S/spiders/j-ba-fofi-spider.rst

 *Hit:* 8 (1d10 + 3) piercing damage plus 22 (5d8) poison
 damage, or half as much poison damage with a successful DC 12 Constitution saving throw.
-A target dropped to 0 hit points by this attack is stable but poisoned and paralyzed for 1 hour, even after regaining hit points.
+A target dropped to 0 hit points by this attack is stable but :ref:`srd:poisoned` and :ref:`srd:paralyzed` for 1 hour, even after regaining hit points.